-- The SHESC Graduate Annual Progress Report Form signed by the Supervisory Committee.
-Signatures can be obtained by scanning a signed hard copy, coordinating an email indicating signature by the advisor, or by using electronic signatures. - An updated CV - The annual mentoring plan (see below) - An unofficial copy of the student's most recent ASU transcript - The Courses and Approval pages of approved PhD iPOS
+Submit all documents through the SHESC Annual Progress Report signed by the Supervisory Committee.
+Signatures can be obtained by scanning a signed hard copy, coordinating an email indicating signature by the advisor, or by using electronic signatures.
+Final approval of the iPOS by the Graduate College confirms the appointment of the Dissertation Supervisory Committee and the approval of coursework toward degree requirements.